Crowfunder/Clockworks-Weather/README.md

 # Clockworks-Weather

-Proof of concept, html-based wallpaper reacting to weather.
+Proof of concept, html-based wallpaper reacting to weather, adapted for Wallpaper Engine.